 Janet Gieck Janet Gieck grew up surrounded by rural Saskatchewan culture and landscape, a fact which has profoundly affected her musical output.
 After completing music degrees from Prairie Bible College (Three Hills, AB) and the Royal Conservatory of Music, she has had her compositions performed at many concerts, new music festivals, and on CBC radio.
 Her pedagogical compositions are now listed on many different syllabi across the country.
 Passionate about Canadian music, Janet was the centre coordinator for the Saskatoon branch of Contemporary Showcase until 2015.
 She is a member of the Alliance for Canadian New Music Projects, the Saskatchewan Registered Music Teachers Association, and the composer's collective Red Leaf Pianoworks.
 Currently, Janet works as a member of the fine arts department at Millar College of the Bible in Pambrun, SK where she lives with her husband and three children.
 She is also in demand as a piano teacher, adjudicator and clinician.

-Rebekah Maxner is a well-respected Canadian composer whose piano solos are listed and published in all major Canadian conservatories, as well as the London College of Music Examinations in London, England.
+Rebekah Maxner is a well-respected Nova Scotian composer whose piano solos are listed and published by the Royal Conservatory of Music (RCM), the London College of Music Examinations in London, England (LCM) and the Canadian National Conservatory of Music (CNCM).
 Rebekah maintains an independent piano studio in Hantsport, Nova Scotia, where she lives with her husband and three growing children.
-Go to her blog for piano teaching tips and thoughts on composition.
 She attended Acadia University ('95) where she studied piano with John Hansen, and completed her music degree with a major in composition under Owen Stephens.
-A member of the NSRMTA and Red Leaf Pianoworks, Rebekah is an active member of our Canadian music community as a clinician and adjudicator.
+A member of the NSRMTA and Red Leaf Pianoworks, Rebekah is an active member of the Canadian music community as a clinician and adjudicator.

 Teresa Richert grew up in the Vancouver area.
 She began piano lessons at age four and has since earned Associate Diplomas in Piano Performance, Piano Teaching, Theory and Composition from the Royal Conservatory of Music.
 She also holds Bachelor of Science and Applied Science degrees from Simon Fraser University.
 She studied composition with Stephen Brown at the Victoria Conservatory of Music.
 An award-winning composer of piano and vocal music, she has also written for orchestra, chamber ensembles and other solo instruments.
 Teresa retired from teaching in June 2016 but continues to compose and present workshops for teachers and students.